awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-java-segment.md

    Segment document = AWSXRay.getCurrentSegment();
    ```

-1. Call `setUser` with a String ID of the user who sent the request\.
+1. Call `setUser` with a string ID of the user who sent the request\.

    ```
    document.setUser("U12345");